RussellJQA/eberean-bible-word-frequency/README.md

 <p>
-	This Web site provides information about how often each word occurs in the <a href="https://ebible.org/Scriptures/eng-kjv_readaloud.zip">(KJV) Bible<a>.
+	This Web site provides information about how often each word occurs in the <a href="https://ebible.org/Scriptures/eng-kjv_readaloud.zip">(KJV) Bible</a>.
 </p>
 <p>
 	For each chapter in the Bible, there is a separate, corresponding Web page.